 3 Ways To Finance Dental Work That Aren’t Insurance

 How much do G4 implants cost?

-G4 implants cost $16,500 for a single arch and $29,500 for a full mouth.
-Those are the minimum costs for each service, so depending on your particular needs, and any additional work you require like extractions, you may have to pay more.
+G4 implants cost $16,500 for a single arch and $29,500 for a full mouth, minimum.
+Any additional work you require like extractions means you may have to pay more.

 How long do G4 implants last?

 Implants, in general, can last anywhere from 10 years to a lifetime with proper care and G4 implants can last upwards of 15 years.
 G4 implants are warrantied for life…sort of.
 What this means is that if your dental implant fails within one year of receiving them, Golpa will replace it at no cost.
 However, if an implant fails after a year, they will only charge the surgical costs of the removal and replacement of the implant.
 They won't charge you for the cost of the replacement implants, abutments, sedation or new bridge.
 The surgical replacement is $1,500 per implant.